5 Segmentation

 5.3 A benefits sought approach to segmentation

 Behavioral segmentation can take many forms.
 We’ll focus on activities that fans may consider when attending a game.
-Taking a benefits-sought approach to segmentation is interesting because it gives you specific insight into how you might position marketing offers to a particular group.
+Taking a benefits-sought approach to segmentation is interesting because it gives you specific insight into how you might position marketing offers to a specific group.
 The downside is that discoverability is reduced.

-5.4 Using factor analysis to segment
+5.4 Using a factor analysis to segment

 We can load some survey data using the fa_survey_data data set in FOSBAAS.